-Couples Counselling and Psychoanalysis in Edinburgh, Falkirk and Glasgow
+Couples Counselling and Psychoanalysis in Edinburgh, and Online

 Couples therapy can take a number of forms, from typical relationship counselling, to a more psychoanalytic approach studying perception and interaction.

 During the current Feb 2021 lockdown face 2 face is currently suspended for couples because of COVID restrictions on the number of people in a space.

 Psychoanalytic Couples Therapy

 Stuart has a psychoanalytic approach to couples work, focusing on perception, communication and the interaction between the partners.
 Often couples have very different perceptions of what certain things mean, how things appear or how their communication is received.
 Often mis-communication can lead to people talking or behaving at cross purposes, even when deep commonalities occur under the surface. it is not unusual for a “decoded” conversation to reveal that on the whole both parties want very similar things.
 Support is available for both existing couples, and clients getting ready to take their relationship to a new level, for example through marriage, or other commitments such as civil partnership, having children or adopting.
 This is often an ongoing support process.